department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You'll receive an email letting you know your request is being processed.
-You'll receive a second email when your request is complete and your files are ready for you to view and download.
+You'll receive an email letting you know your military records request is being processed.
+You'll receive a second email when your military recrods request is complete and your files are ready for you to view and download.

 You can also check the status of your request by signing in to milConnect and going to the <b>Personnel File</b> tab within the Defense Personnel Records Information (DPRIS) section.
 This is also where you'll view and download your files once they're ready.